kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/03-currently-logged-in-user.md

   items(where: ItemWhereInput, orderBy: ItemOrderByInput, skip: Int, first: Int): [Item]! item(where: ItemWhereUniqueInput!): Item itemsConnection(where: ItemWhereInput): ItemConnection!
-  currentUsr: User
+  currentUser: User
 }

 // MORE CODE
 ```

 * No arguments
-* It just takes the `jwt` cookie and parse it for us
+* It just takes the `jwt` cookie and parses it for us
-    - The id is already passed with every `req` so we already know it
+    - The `id` is already passed with every `req` so we already know it

 ## Update resolvers
 `backend/src/resolvers/Query.js`